-The security of the College is the responsibility of all members of the College community.
-Effective security uniform shop for disposal - this usually means recycling or reselling.
+Items of clothing, stationery, etc. that are found on campus will be taken to the Office.
+Items which are labelled will be available for collection (usually for a small payment) but items which are not labelled will be returned to the uniform shop for disposal - this usually means recycling or reselling.
 To avoid losing important items all clothing and possessions should be labelled clearly.
 Sewn-on tags are preferable on clothing.